Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/WeatherIntegration.md

 ---
-title: ArrowPoint Telemetry Weather Integration
+title: Weather Integration
 tags: [ArrowPoint, Telemetry, Weather]
 keywords: ArrowPoint, Telemetry, Weather
 last_updated: November 22, 2019
 summary: "Weather data can be fed directly in to the system and used to support strategy decisions"
-sidebar: arrowpoint_sidebar
-permalink: WeatherIntegration.md
+permalink: ArrowPoint_Telemetry/Weather.html
-folder: ArrowPoint
+folder: ArrowPoint_Telemetry
+order: 14
 ---

+## Weather Integration

 The Telemetry system can connect to weather stations to collect information in real time on the weather including wind speeds and solar irradiance.
 We use and recommend Lufft weather sensors such as the WS700-UMB, which are mounted on pole on top of the chase car.
 These devices can monitor wind speeds as well as solar radiation levels, air temperatures and humidity.